netdata/netdata/docs/guides/monitor/kubernetes-k8s-netdata.md

     administrative system.
 -   The [Helm package manager](https://helm.sh/) v3.0.0 or newer on the same administrative system.

-**You all need to install the Netdata Helm chart on your cluster** before you proceed.
+**You need to install the Netdata Helm chart on your cluster** before you proceed.
 See our [Kubernetes installation process](/packaging/installer/methods/kubernetes.md) for details.

 This guide uses a 3-node cluster, running on Digital Ocean, as an example.
 This cluster runs CockroachDB, Redis, and